How to Use This Calculator

 Consider Long-Term Maintenance

 While initial cost is important, factor in ongoing maintenance.
-Perennials generally require less watering, fertilizing, and pest control than annuals, leading to additional long-term savings in labor and materials.
+Perennials generally require less watering, fertilizing, and pest control than annuals, leading to additional long-term savings in labor and materials over a 5-10 year period.

 Boosting Perennial Lifespan